Learning about the heart and soul of a civilization

 An interpretive site for the Trail of Tears National Historic Trail, this state-of-the-art facility traces the story of the Cherokee from the earliest inhabitants of the area 11,000 years ago to the present.
 An extensive exhibit of artifacts and photos is enhanced with computer generated holograms and other imagery, sound, and special effects that leave a lasting and haunting impression on the visitor.

 The museum gift shop is rich in Cherokee tradition.
-Locally created baskets, pottery, wood carvings, decorated gourds and beadwork are among the art available for sale in the shop.
+Locally created baskets, pottery, wood carvings, decorated gourds and beadwork are among the art available for sale.
 Books on Cherokee history, culture, language, and genealogy line the shelves, along with audio CDs and tapes by local musicians and storytellers.